silverwhere/Self-Driving-Car-Nanodegree---Udacity/Project 5 - Extended Kalman Filter/README.md

 File Structure
 ---

-`main.cpp` -  Communicates with a simulator that recieves Lidar and Radar data from our vehicle, calls a function to run the kalman filter and calls a function to calculate the error RMSE.
+* `main.cpp` -  communicates with a simulator that recieves Lidar and Radar data from our vehicle, calls a function to run the kalman filter and calls a function to calculate the error RMSE.
 Sends a sensor measurement to `FusionEKF.cpp`
-`FusionEKF.cpp` - initializes the filter, calls the `predict` function, calls the `update` function.  takes the sensor data and initializes variables and updates variables.
+* `FusionEKF.cpp` - initializes the filter, calls the `predict` function, calls the `update` function.  takes the sensor data and initializes variables and updates variables.
 The Kalman filter equations are not in this file. `FusionEKF.cpp` has a variable called `ekf_`, which is an instance of a `KalmanFilter class`.
 The `ekf_` will hold the matrix and vector values.
 Uses the `ekf_` instance to call the `predict and update` equations.
-`kalman_filter.cpp`- defines the predict function, the update function for lidar, and the update function for radar
+* `kalman_filter.cpp`*- defines the predict function, the update function for lidar, and the update function for radar.
-`tools.cpp`- function to calculate RMSE and the Jacobian matrix
+* `tools.cpp`- function to calculate RMSE and the Jacobian matrix.

 Algorithim
 ---